Author: Jarod Bona

 Here is how an antitrust blizzard forms: The Antitrust Division of the Department of Justice might begin an investigation of possible per se antitrust violations in an industry—probably price-fixing, market allocation, or bid-rigging.
 The investigation’s impetus could come from evidence uncovered during another investigation, a customer, a supplier, a former employee, some other spurned person or entity, and (increasingly) antitrust agencies in other countries.

-It is not unusual for the DOJ to investigate all or most of the companies in the tainted industry because a cartel usually won’t work unless everyone buys in.
+It is not unusual for the DOJ to investigate all or most of the companies in the tainted industry because a cartel usually won’t work unless everyone important buys in.
 So if there is a cartel, the liability may be widespread.
 And even if it isn’t, the DOJ could uncover evidence from one company that implicates another.
 Perhaps the bad guys invited the good guys to fix prices, but the good guys said no. The bad guys might not produce the “smoking gun” evidence, but the good guys, who didn’t join the conspiracy, might discuss the advances in their documents.

 The DOJ is very good at manipulating the dynamics among competitors in a suspected cartel.
 Indeed, amnesty opportunities are built for exactly that purpose.